robdmc/crontabs/README.md

 ways.

   * You do not need to provide your own event loop.
-  * Job timing is guarenteed not to drift over time.
+  * Job timing is guaranteed not to drift over time.
 For example, if you specify to run a job every five minutes, you can rest assured that it will always run at 5, 10, 15, etc. passed the hour with no drift.
   * The python functions are all run in child processes.
 Although not currently implemented, there are plans to update subprocess management to help mitigate python memory problems due to the